gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 Now all I had to do was port my script over to Micropython.
 How hard could that be?
 Turns out it wasn't hard - but there are caveats. <br>
 In a sense, scripting on a microcontroller is monolithic.
-Things that are handled by the operating system on a full-blown operating system have to be dealt with in Python (or rather Micropython).
+Things that are handled by the operating system on the RPi (or any other system for that matter) have to be dealt with in your Python (or rather Micropython) script.
 For example, it is responsible for setting up and maintaining the Wi-Fi connection.<br>

+7. ### Wi-Fi Woes<br>
 Coding the Wi-Fi function was simple enough, but the connections were unstable.
+Had to recode it a few times before there was reasonably good connectivity.
+However, the connection would still inexplicably drop from time to time.
+It was then I realized the Pico W quite far from my router.
+The signal strength was probably very weak out at the mailbox.
-Had to recode it a few times before I got stable, reliable connectivity.
-There were other little quirks too - like the fact that hostnames can only be a max of 15 characters.
+After installing a Wi-Fi extender, the intermittent drops went away.
+There were still other little quirks though.
+For example, hostnames can only be a max of 15 characters.
 After finding that out, my host naming started working.
+We were good to go on the Wi-Fi side.

-7. ### OTA?
+8. ### OTA?
 What OTA?<br>

 Up to this point, the Pico was USB attached to my laptop most of the time.
 I would code changes, download them, and do testing.
 When satisfied with the results, I would then physically carry the unit to my mailbox and install it.